Posted September 29, 2016 – Narrated by Jim (updated June 2021)

 Inflated, they are 10 feet 10 inches long and 33 inches wide.
 They fit into a small 31″ x 18″ x 10″ duffle bag and we store them in the back of the truck.

 They weigh 35 pounds each including the seat and floor.
-Here are the included features if you buy the bundle:
+Here are the included features:

 - Rigid-formed Bow and Stern with Aluminum rib